blueapple1120/replicate-connector-for-kafka/docs/source_config_options.rst

 Distributed Mode Settings
 -------------------------

-Use the following to start Dbvisit Replicate Connector for Kafka in Distributed mode, once the Kafka Connect worker has been started on the host node. `Postman <https://www.getpostman.com/>`_ is an excellent utility for working with cUrl commands.
+Use the following as a guide to starting Dbvisit Replicate Connector for Kafka in Distributed mode, once the Kafka Connect worker(s) has been started on the host node(s). `Postman <https://www.getpostman.com/>`_ is an excellent utility for working with cUrl commands.

 .. sourcecode:: bash